kubermatic/kubermatic/docs/proposals/konnectivity-openvpn.md

 Konnectivity server will be deployed as a sidecar container for the Kubernetes API Server.
 Connection between the two will be done by using UDS.

+Moreover, we will use an `emptyDir` volume, allowing us to use UDS between the KAS and the Konnectivity Server.

 ### Konnectivity Agents in User Cluster